 With a mastectomy, the whole breast is removed during surgery.
-Whether the margins contain cancer cells does not usually affect your treatment.
+Whether the margins contain cancer cells doesn't usually affect your treatment.

 Learn more about mastectomy and tumor margins.

 A pathologist studies the tissue removed during surgery under a microscope and determines whether or not the margins contain cancer cells.

 Learn more about microcalcifications.